0xSero/partisia-docs/docs/pbc-fundamentals/governance-overview.md

 ## Transfer of cryptocurrencies across chains ([BYOC](byoc.md))

 On Partisia Blockchain you use coins from other chains (BYOC) as payment for transactions.
-PBC also allows users transfer BYOC between [accounts](create-an-account.md) and contracts.
+PBC also allows users to transfer BYOC between [accounts](create-an-account.md) and contracts.
 BYOC system contracts controls allocations of nodes handling the transfers, withdrawals, deposits, staking of nodes and the audit of transfers done in each [epoch](dictionary.md#epoch).